It's Back (and Better than Ever!)

 Before deciding on a facelift, be sure to talk with a board-certified plastic surgeon.
 Plastic surgeons do their residency training in general surgery and should be certified by the American Board of Plastic Surgery.
 Board certification ensures that your chosen surgeon has had extensive training and is up to date on new technology and techniques.
 Choosing a qualified plastic surgeon will help minimize the risks and maximize your satisfaction with the results of your facelift.

 Those interested in facial rejuvenation may also be interested in smile revitalization through cosmetic dentistry.
-Learn more about how a cosmetic smile makeover may enhance your facial treatments.

 About the Reviewer of This Article